sebastienrousseau/shokunin/content/features.md

 using the same principles and features.
 This means that you can easily mix and match them together to create your own custom layouts and content.

-Get started with Shokunin (職人) using any of our Starter Templates for building your website or web application.
+Get started with Shokunin using any of our Starter Templates for building your website or web application.

 **Kaishi Starter Templates** has the following features enabled: